 Standard-size products on a Prime shipping template must offer nationwide delivery coverage (nationwide coverage includes only the 48 contiguous United States and the District of Columbia).
 You can see which products are standard-size or oversize in Manage Seller Fulfilled Prime.
 For more information, see the SFP Item Size, Weights and Dimensions Help page.

 We are always listening to our customers, and Prime members consistently tell us they want fast and free shipping.
-That is why Amazon is making significant investments in our fulfillment and transportation capabilities to make Prime faster, transitioning from a 2-day to a 1-day delivery program.
+That is why Amazon is making significant investments in our fulfillment and transportation capabilities to make Prime faster, transitioning from a Two-day to a One-day delivery program.
 As we continue to improve the Amazon Prime experience for customers, we want to ensure Seller Fulfilled Prime meets customers’ expectations of Prime.
 SFP has not met these U.S. customer expectations, in large part because many Sellers do not operate on weekends.
 We are introducing these changes so U.S. customers can rely on the same Prime experience regardless of how their order is fulfilled.

 If your performance metrics fall below the new required thresholds, your Prime eligibility may be suspended.